Virginia Commonwealth University

-NeuroCrow Lab
+Crowther Lab

-We investigate how nerve injuries trigger plasticity changes in spinal cord dorsal horn circuits — bridging molecular, circuit, and behavioral levels of analysis to develop targeted therapies for neuropathic pain.
+We investigate how nerve injuries trigger plasticity in spinal cord dorsal horn circuits — bridging molecular, circuit, and behavioral levels of analysis to develop targeted therapies for neuropathic pain.

-Explore our research →
+Explore Our Research →

 Research